 Signs of an ant infestation include:

-• Wet wood found on the property
+• Sawdust, sand or soil piles on the property

 To help prevents ant issues the following measures can be taken:

 • Immediately clean up crumbs and spills